 Notice the reduced high ISO noise advantage of this form of oversampling, illustrating the advantage of keeping the histogram results pushed to the right.

 The exposure +2 EV ISO 50 comparison shows the reduced dynamic range available at this expanded setting.
-Both cameras are looking outstanding, with the chart overexposed by two stops.
+Both cameras are looking outstanding with the chart overexposed by two stops.

 It is also interesting to look at underexposed images with brightness increased by the offsetting amount.
 In the -3 EV comparison, the R5 II and R5 results appear the same.
 Underexposing when using the R5 Mark II results in little or no noise penalty vs. selecting a higher ISO setting in the first place.
 A real advantage of this capability is that shadow details can be pulled out of a high dynamic range scene that is otherwise properly exposed, and it is also important when an HDR technique cannot be used or is not desired.

 Does the electronic shutter impact the Canon EOS R5 Mark II's image quality?
 The full set of R5 II electronic shutter test results are available, designated "ES".
 The noise and overexposed test results are indistinguishable.
-The strongly underexposed comparisons at high ISO settings slightly favor the 1st curtain shutter results showing slightly less noise.
+The strongly underexposed comparisons at high ISO settings slightly favor the 1st curtain shutter results that show slightly less noise.

 I will seldom use the R5 II's mechanical shutter.

 Noise reduction can make a huge difference in the results, but not all of it is positive.
-It is destructive to fine details and must be applied carefully for optimal results.
+Noise reduction is destructive to fine details and must be applied carefully for optimal results.
 The same applies to sharpening, and a stronger amount of sharpening may be needed when noise reduction strength is increased, boding well for Canon's default over-sharpening.

 The R5 II features Canon's formerly only-subscription-accessible Neural Network upscaling and noise reduction processing in the camera.
 Output HEIF or JPG images that are 2x larger in both dimensions (179 megapixels) and utilize higher-quality noise reduction processing, with cropping available.